pwwang/vcfstats/README.md

 2. customize the plots
 3. focus on variants with certain filters

+R package [`vcfR`][19] can do some of the above.
+However, it has to load entire VCF into memory, which is not friendly to large VCF files.

 ## Installation
 `vcfstats` also requires [`R`][16] with [`ggplot2`][17] to be installed. \
 If you are doing `pie` chart, [`ggrepel`][18] is also required.